More Kansas lawmakers switch parties: Sykes, Clayton leave GOP, become Democrats

 Two more Kansas lawmakers are leaving the Republican Party to become Democrats, shrinking the ranks of GOP moderates after the Legislature grew more conservative in the November election.

-Sen. Dinah Sykes and Rep. Stephanie Clayton, both moderate Johnson County Republicans, said Wednesday they are becoming Democrats.
-They join Sen. Barbara Bollier, who left the Republican Party earlier in December.
+Sen. Dinah Sykes and Rep. Stephanie Clayton, both moderate Johnson County Republicans, said Wednesday they are joining the Democratic Party.
+They follow Sen. Barbara Bollier, who left the Republican Party earlier this month.

-The party switching comes after a nationwide surge of Democratic voters in suburban areas.
-The surge helped defeat Republican U.S. Rep. Kevin Yoder, and some state lawmakers are now aligning themselves with this new political reality.
+The crossover comes after a nationwide surge of Democratic voters in the suburbs.
+It helped defeat Republican U.S. Rep. Kevin Yoder, and some state lawmakers are now aligning themselves with this new political reality.

+The party switching in Topeka, concentrated over just a few days, is also unprecedented in modern Kansas political history.

 Premium content for only $0.99